vitejs/vite/docs/config/shared-options.md

 - **Type:** `Record<string, object>`

 Specify options to pass to CSS pre-processors.
 The file extensions are used as keys for the options.
-The supported options for each preprocessors can be found in their respective documentation:
+The supported options for each preprocessor can be found in their respective documentation:

 - `sass`/`scss`:
   - Select the sass API to use with `api: "modern-compiler" | "modern" | "legacy"` (default `"modern-compiler"` if `sass-embedded` is installed, otherwise `"modern"`).
 For the best performance, it's recommended to use `api: "modern-compiler"` with the `sass-embedded` package.
 The `"legacy"` API is deprecated and will be removed in Vite 7.